 David: “Well, tell me, how many people did you see?”

 David: “Jeff, you didn’t do this right.”

-He presented facts and figures that supplied logic.
+The difference that gave David a closing ratio of 100 percent that day was that he also told stories—painted word pictures in order to establish “why” they needed the policies.He presented facts and figures that supplied logic.
 He told stories that supplied positive emotion.
 Then the physiology of the brain connected those two components—creating Fusion Points™—resulting in a decision to move forward and buy.

 —Jeff C. West